github-education-resources/GitHubGraduation-2021/_data/jaydipoo7/jaydipoo7.md

 ---
 name: JAYDIP SIDDHAPURA
-institution: GANDHINAGAR INSTITUTE OF TECHNOLOGY 🚩
+institution: GANDHINAGAR INSTITUTE OF TECHNOLOGY
-quote: Explicit is better than implicit.
-Companies look for specialists but keep generalists longer.
+quote: Any sufficiently advanced technology is equivalent to magic
 github_user: jaydipoo7
 ---